-As at August 2014, there are now 39 commercial LTE TDD networks operating globally, of which 13 also operate FDD networks, and at least eight of those operate what we describe as "converged" networks where 4G TDD and 4G FDD network coverage overlaps and user devices may move between TDD and FDD.
+As at August 2015, there are now 60 commercial LTE TDD networks operating globally, of which 18 also operate FDD networks, although not all of those operate what we describe as "converged" networks where 4G TDD and 4G FDD network coverage overlaps and user devices may move in connected mode between TDD and FDD.

-Technical Scenarios and Solutions of TDD/FDD Convergence are then presented in detail, including operational scenarios, use cases, mobility, load and traffic management, carrier aggregation and dual connectivity, and VoLTE.
+Technical Scenarios and Solutions of TDD/FDD Convergence are then presented in detail, including operational scenarios, use cases, mobility, load and traffic management, carrier aggregation and dual connectivity, and Volte.